flukejones/asusctl/README.md

 4. Respect the users resources: be small, light, and fast

-Point 3 means that the list of supported distros is very narrow - fedora is explicitly supported, while Ubuntu and openSUSE are level-2 support.
+Point 3 means that the list of supported distros is very narrow - fedora is explicitly supported.
 All other distros are *not* supported (while asusd might still run fine on them).
-For best support use fedora 32+ Workstation.
+For best support use fedora 36+ Workstation.

 Point 4? asusd currently uses a tiny fraction of cpu time, and less than 1Mb of ram, the way a system-level daemon should.